 A common pattern:

-- Cards for first payment + higher conversion
+- Cards for first payment and stronger initial conversion

 - ACH for long-term members or higher ticket